UPPAbaby Vista V2 Detailed Stroller Review

 UPPAbaby Vista V2 Full Review

-Just a note before we get started on the full review: strollers are evaluated based on function, comfort and value.
+Just a note before we get started on the full review.
+I evaluate strollers in three main categories: function, comfort and value.

 - Function ratings include features most important for use of the stroller, such as maneuverability and safety.